mamuz/PhpDependencyAnalysis/README.md

 PhpDependencyAnalysis uses [`Nikic's Php-Parser`](https://github.com/nikic/PHP-Parser) for parsing php files.
-It collects all found namespaces adapted from [`provided visitor pattern`](https://github.com/nikic/PHP-Parser/blob/master/doc/2_Usage_of_basic_components.markdown) to resolve dependecies to other packages or libraries.
+It collects all found namespaces adapted from [`provided visitor pattern`](https://github.com/nikic/PHP-Parser/blob/master/doc/2_Usage_of_basic_components.markdown) to resolve dependecies to other namespaces, packages or libraries.
 After that [`clues's Graph`](https://github.com/clue/graph) is used to illustrate dependencies based on the [`mathematical graph theory`](http://en.wikipedia.org/wiki/Graph_%28mathematics%29).